MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$slice.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$slice` operator is used to limit the number of elements in an array that are returned in a query.
-It can be particularly useful when dealing with large arrays where only a subset of the elements is needed.
+It can be useful when dealing with large arrays where only a subset of the elements is needed.
 This operator can be applied to arrays to either return the first N elements, the last N elements, or a specific range of elements.

 ## Syntax